alinex/node-validator/doc/ideas.md

 General
 - allow using JSON Schema
-- access subschema by path (Joi)
+- RDBMS data loader URI

 Reference
-- RDBMS as reference base or as data source
+- RDBMS as reference base

+Array
+- array.filter(schema).sanitize() fail or remove all which not validate
+- array.exclude(schema).sanitize() fail or remove all which validate

-Object Schema
+Object
+- move() change key name (Joi rename)
-- allowUnknown (Joi)
+- copy()